josh-perry/love-cookbook/content/guides/intermediate/oop.md

 ```

 In this version, we're defining the `asteroid` class as normal, but for the `planet` class, we first make a new instance of the `asteroid` to use AS our class.
-This means when we call `planet:new()` we're passing in the `planet` table as the reference for the metatable, but because we created it initially as an instance of `asteroid` we have all the existing methods too.
+This means when we call `asteroid:new()` we're passing in the `planet` table as the reference for the metatable, but because we created it initially as an instance of `asteroid` we have all the existing methods too.

-A limitation of this route is not having an initial `new` function for the `planet` class, which might restrict you.

 You can see a more advanced example with rxi's [classic](https://github.com/rxi/classic/blob/master/classic.lua), which is small bit of code that lets you create classes, extend them, and also use 'mixins', which are essentially some predefined set of functions that you can then add to a class.
 You should be able to make sense of the code after what you've learned here and in the [metatables](../lua-intermediate/metatables) page, or maybe try using it to build your own class system!

+# Futher Abstraction
-For example, you have your Player, Asteroid, and Bullet class.
-All 3 have an 'x' and a 'y' and a 'direction' and a 'speed' - you could make some sort of generic 'Object' class and all 3 classes are extensions of that.
+You have your Player, Asteroid, and a Bullet class.
+All 3 have an 'x' and a 'y' and a 'direction' and a 'speed' - you could make some sort of generic 'Object' class and all 3 classes are extensions of that, which initially wouldn't be that useful as all you're doing is saving yourself writing out those four keys 3 times.

-As it stands it isn't that useful to do, as it's just saving you writing out those four keys 3 times, but if you had some generic methods like a `destroy` or some default drawing code, then it might make sense to do so.
-You could even play with having some common 'event' hooks that your base class implements, that you can then define in your extended classes.
+However, if all those classes had some common logic, say some generic methods like a `destroy` or some default drawing code, then it might make sense to do this sort of abstraction.

+You could even play with having some common 'event' hooks that your base class implements, that you can then define in your extended classes:
 ```lua
 local object = {}
 object.__index = object